Can I Claim Preschool Costs On My Taxes? There Are A Few Requirements

-People already know college tuition is an expensive investment and when you calculate your child’s education expenses from diapers to diplomas it turns out to be pretty pricey.
-Sending your little Einstein to preschool isn’t cheap either — depending on where you live and the quality of the school — the bill could look comparable to a semester at a state university.
-With April 18 just a few days away, some may be scrambling to get the best refund and might question: Can I claim preschool costs on my taxes?
+People already know college tuition is an expensive investment, and when you calculate your child’s education expenses from diapers to diplomas, it turns out to be pretty pricey.
+Sending your little Einstein to preschool isn’t cheap either.
+Depending on where you live and the quality of the school, the bill could look comparable to a semester at a state university.
+With Tax Day closer than you think, some may be scrambling to get the best refund and might question: Can I claim preschool costs on my taxes?
+You cut a decent-sized check for your child's pre-k education this year.

 Simply answered, yes you can, as long as the reason your child attended preschool was in order to get child care while you worked.

-Officially, however, preschool is not a deductible expense for the education credits and deductions.
-But, expenses for children below the level of kindergarten are deductible if they are enrolled in nursery school, preschool, or other similar programs.
+Technically preschool is not a deductible expense for the education credits and deductions.
+But, child care expenses for children below the level of kindergarten are deductible if they are enrolled in nursery school, preschool, or other similar programs.
 So, you’ll need to find out if your child’s preschool fees qualify for the child and dependent care credit, or if they otherwise qualify as "child care."

 Here’s a detailed checklist to see if your kids will qualify you for the credit:

-- Your child must be 13 years-old or younger at the end of the tax year.
+- Your child is 13 years old or younger at the end of the tax year.
+To clarify, the end of the tax year is the last day of the calendar year, December 31.

-- You must be legally responsible for your child you are claiming, this includes stepchildren, foster children, and adopted children.
+- You are legally responsible for the child you are claiming on your taxes (this includes stepchildren, foster children, and adopted children).

 - You financially supported more than half of your child’s expenses during the tax year.

-- You claimed your child as a dependent on your tax return.
+- You are claiming your child as a dependent on your tax return.

 - Your child is a U.S. citizen (a U.S. national or a U.S. resident alien also qualify).